sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 	to request an update of the data.

 :Assignment Status Indicator:
 	Each device assignment also holds a status of the assignment itself.
-By default, an assignment is marked *active* immediately after it is created.
-Using the REST services or admin UI, the status can be changed to *missing* if the device or associated asset have been reported missing.
+By default, an assignment is marked 'active' immediately after it is created.
+Using the REST services or admin UI, the status can be changed to 'missing' if the device or associated asset have been reported missing.
 Processing logic can be altered for missing assignments.
-The assignment status is updated to *released* when an assignment is terminiated.
+The assignment status is updated to 'released' when an assignment is terminiated.
 This indicates the device is no longer assigned and may be reassigned.

 Device Events